lgc13/LucasCosta_portfolio/README.md

 ```

-Each technology folder has some
+Each folder holds the biggest projects that I've done with that specific technology right inside its directory.
+There is also a 'practice' folder which has all other project/example exercises that I've done with said language.

 ---